Cimpress-MCP/cxflow-ecs-example/README.md

 Pushing out new versions of CxFlow looks like this:

  1. Update the `$CX_FLOW_VERSION` variable in the Gitlab Pipeline for the container repository
- 2. Re-run the pipeline for the container repository, which will push up a new `latest` container to ECR
+ 2. Re-run the pipeline for the container repository, which will push up a new container to ECR and trigger a service update in ECS
- 3. Run `terraform apply` in this repository.
-That will push a new task definition up to the ECS cluster which will then deploy new tasks and drain the old ones